1952R/2952R: Systems Transforming Systems

 Reading & References

-Projects & Milestones
+Projects & Policies

 Other Details

-We meet on Wednesdays, 3–5:30pm, CIT 227 and Zoom.
+Whereabouts & Contact: We meet on Wednesdays, 3–5:30pm, CIT 227 and Zoom.
 Here is a Google Calendar with all the important info.